deltasiege/godot-rapier-3d/README.md

 ## TODO

+1. collision shapes as resource
-1. Visualise colliders
+1. Simple example
 1. On init, register all found rigid bodies and colliders
-1. Save/load state
-1. Switch to editor singleton for guaranteed access to scene tree?
-1. Maybe wait 3 frames before step starts working to give colliders a chance to connect? (call deferred)
+1. Maybe wait 3 frames before step starts working to give colliders a chance to connect? (call deferred) (document this in readme)
-1. refactor engine singleton function to include pipeline retrieval
+1. refactor utils engine singleton function to include pipeline retrieval

 ## Saving/loading